The Importance of Nutrition

 However, in the past few decades, we are witnessing a reversal in this longevity trend.
 Not only are we not living longer…we are wasting an increasing number of years in ill health.
 In fact, when compared to 34 other developed nations, Americans had dropped from #20 in 1990 to #27 in 2010.

-This decrease in lifespan is in spite of the fact that per-capita health care spending in the United States is far higher than any other country, and we lead the world in medical research.
+This decrease in lifespan is even though per-capita health care spending in the United States is far higher than any other country, and we lead the world in medical research.

 So, what’s the problem?
 Why is this so?
 There is no one direct cause of the pathetic state of health for all-too-many Americans.